Lufthansa, Austrian airlines suspend Arbil flights

-BERLIN Lufthansa (LHAG.DE) and its Austrian Airlines unit have suspended flights to the northern Iraq city of Arbil until March 23, the German carrier said on Monday.
+BERLIN, March 16 Lufthansa and its Austrian Airlines unit have suspended flights to the northern Iraq city of Arbil until March 23, the German carrier said on Monday.

 Lufthansa did not give a reason for the suspension but United Arab Emirates airlines including Emirates and Etihad earlier this month suspended flights over security concerns.